Stability and convergence of multi-converter systems using projection-free power-limiting droop control: Sensitivity analysis of the convergence rate

 \subsection{Impact of network topology}

-In addition to the control gains, the convergence rate of the projection-free networked dynamics crucially depends on the network topology and edge weights (e.g., transmission line susceptances).
+In addition to the control gains, the convergence rate of the projection-free networked dynamics \eqref{eq:vector_net_nodal_orig} to the KKT points of \eqref{eq:deCFP} crucially depends on the network topology and edge weights (e.g., transmission line susceptances).
 In this section, we analyze the impact of key network parameters on the convergence rate.